Welding Magnets Guide: Usage, Types, and What to Consider

 - Magnets are sensitive to heat.
 If you expose them to high temperatures, they will start to lose strength.
 After a point, they won’t be strong enough to hold the workpieces together, and accidents may occur.

-Neodymium magnets that are in on-off magnets and V-pad magnets are sensitive to high temperatures.
+Neodymium magnets that are in on-off and V-pad magnets are sensitive to high temperatures.
 They work well if their temperature is not above 175Fº (80Cº).

-- Furthermore, if the magnet’s temperature reaches the Curie temperature (Wikipedia), it will lose its magnetism.
-Neodymium magnets lose their magnetism at 600Fº (315º) and ceramic ones at 840Fº (450º).
+Furthermore, if the magnet’s temperature reaches the Curie temperature (Wikipedia), it will lose its magnetism.
+Neodymium magnets lose their magnetism at 600Fº (315º) and ceramic ones at 840Fº (450º). - Magnets also lose their magnetism if they take impact, for example, from falling or if you hit them to take them off the joint.

-- If you leave the magnets on joints for a long time, then any remaining magnetism will attract metal filings in the joint.
+- If you leave the magnets on joints for a long time, any remaining magnetism will attract metal filings in the joint.

 But the most significant disadvantage of welding magnets is the next one.